 AACF’s LTC, leadership training conference, is an annual conference for emerging student leaders.
 It is a conference designed to teach leadership skills and nurture a heart of Christian leadership.

 During this weeklong conference, students will participate in training tracks.
-These tracks represent core ministries within AACF: Bible Study, Body Life, Core Leadership, Disciple Making, Disciple Growing, Leading Small Groups, Prayer, and Worship.
+These tracks represent core ministries within AACF: Bible Study, Body Life, Core Leadership, Community Building, Disciple Growing, Leading Small Groups, Prayer, and Worship.
 In four sessions of tracks, students will form a foundation for ministry in their context.
 Throughout the week students will participate in small group bible studies in the evenings and hear from a keynote speakers in the mornings.
 Dotted throughout the week are campus times, a focused time for students to build their ministry team, fellowship, reflect, and cast vision for the upcoming year.
 We encourage students to participate in our morning prayer meetings.
 And we invite all conference attendees to utilize our planned quiet times.
 A special feature of LTC are MOIs, moments of impact.
 MOIs are intentional moments when students can share their testimony, fears, praises, and so much more with one another.

 LTC is a conference to emerging student leaders.
 If you are serving in AACF, sense a leadership calling, or are interested in leadership come and participate in AACF’s LTC 2019.